 Peace with Christ Christian School is a private middle school in Aurora.
 The principal of Peace with Christ Christian School is David Robinson.
-189 students attend Peace with Christ Christian School and identify as Hispanic; White, non-Hispanic; and Asian/Pacific Islander.
-The student to teacher ratio at Peace with Christ Christian School is 16:1.
+189 students attend Peace with Christ Christian School and identify primarily as Hispanic; White, non-Hispanic; and Asian/Pacific Islander.
+The ratio of students to teachers at Peace with Christ Christian School is 16:1.
 Columbia Middle School is one of the nearest middle schools.

 - Ceramics sculpture

 - Drawing painting